We can help you if you need surrogacy to have a child.

 How do I find or become a surrogate?

-Although treatment must be carried out by HFEA licensed fertility clinics, we are not permitted to recruit surrogate mothers on your behalf, so you must find your own.
+Although treatment must be carried out by HFEA licensed fertility clinics, we aren’t permitted to recruit surrogate mothers on your behalf, so you must find your own.
 Contacting Surrogacy UK would be a good starting point for advice on how to do this.

-Payment of a surrogate is not allowed in the UK (unlike in some other countries) but reasonable expenses may be reimbursed, and could include costs due to loss of earnings from time off work, travelling expenses, and maternity clothes.
+Payment of a surrogate isn’t allowed in the UK (unlike in some other countries) but reasonable expenses may be reimbursed, and could include costs due to loss of earnings from time off work, travelling expenses, and maternity clothes.

 If you’d like more information about surrogacy and how we can help you, please contact our dedicated team on 01761 434464 or fill out the form below.